-Before you begin searching for a good Austin warehouse space for rent for your small company, you must to get informed about the commercial property leasing process.
+Before you begin searching for a good warehouse space for your small company, you must to get informed about the commercial property leasing process.
 Being prepared should help prevent you from making foolish decisions and costly mistakes you will come to regret in the future.
 Below are some insider tips to help make an informed decision when renting a commercial property your business

 Initiate the process of searching for commercial space at least 6-12 months before your current lease terminates or before your perfect move-in-date.
 Finding the perfect space and negotiating the deal will require 1-2 months depending upon the size area and current market conditions.
 In most cases the spaces you like will need some sort of tenant improvements that the time required will depend on the scope of work.